redis/redis-doc/topics/cluster-tutorial.md

 In practical terms redis-trib here did very little to help us, it just sent a `CLUSTER MEET` message to the node, something that is also possible to accomplish manually.
-However redis-trib also checks the state of the cluster before to operate, that is an advantage, and will be improved more and more in the future in order to also be able to rollback changes when needed or to help the user to fix a messed up cluster when there are issues.
+However redis-trib also checks the state of the cluster before to operate, so it is a good idea to perform cluster operations always via redis-trib even when you know how the internals work.

 Now we can connect to the new node to see if it really joined the cluster: